 Every hour-long episode will entertain you with news and entertainment, business tips, and study hacks.
 In Taiwan, an English and Chinese mixed couple, Tom & Ula, teach Chinese via Chinglish (English and Chinese).

-Follow the conversation context by listening to a native speaker naturally and at their own pace, but with an English translation.
+Follow the conversation context by listening to a native speaker in a natural, at-your-own-pace format, with an English translation.

 This podcast is an excellent choice for learners who are still deciding whether to give up English but want to listen to more complex topics in Chinese.